-WHY IS IT, NO matter how early we get up on the first day of a Schelly family vacation trip, we’re always behind schedule?
+WHY WAS IT THAT no matter how early we got up on the first day of a Schelly family vacation trip, we were always behind schedule?

-We’re jazzed on kid-adrenaline.
-We take two steps for every stride of Dad’s long legs.
-A porter wearing a snappy-looking uniform pushes a dolly full of our luggage behind us.
+We were jazzed on kid adrenaline, taking two steps for every stride of Dad’s long legs.
+A porter wearing a snappy-looking uniform pushed a dolly full of our luggage behind us.

-We enter the darkened interior of the massive building.
-The amplified metallic voice over the public address system twangs with the reverb born of marble floors and walls.
-It sounds like the voice of destiny with nasal congestion.
+We entered the darkened interior of the massive building.
+The amplified metallic voice on the public address system twanged with the reverberation born of marble floors and walls.
+It sounded like the voice of destiny with nasal congestion.